 The venue can seat up to 45 people with doors opening onto an enclosed garden.
 It has WiFi and projection facilities as well as a kitchen and toilet facilities.

-If you are interested in hiring the Black Barn for an event, please email Frances Law or call 07976 390 706.
+If you are interested in hiring the Black Barn for an event, please email or call Robert Law on 07976 390 706.

-We welcome CAMC members to Thrift Farm, an easily accessible, dog-friendly, one-acre site.
-It has far-reaching views into Cambridgeshire in one direction and Hertfordshire across a wooded and undulating landscape, in another.
+We welcome CAMC members to Thrift Farm.
+It is an easily accessible, dog-friendly, one-acre site which has far-reaching views over Cambridgeshire in one direction and into the wooded and undulating landscape of Hertfordshire in another.
+There is a network of public footpaths across the farm.

 Thrift Farm is near Royston, and within easy access to the A1M and M11 motorways, is only 30 mins drive from Cambridge, and there is a direct train line from Cambridge and London Kings Cross.